vmware-tanzu/velero/docs/install-overview.md

 In version 0.9.0 and later, you can use Ark's integration with restic, which requires additional setup.
 See [restic instructions][20].

+## Customize configuration

+Whether you run Ark on a cloud provider or on-premises, if you have more than one volume snapshot location for a given volume provider, you can specify its default location for backups by setting a server flag in your Ark deployment YAML.

+For details, see the documentation topics for individual cloud providers.

 ## Cloud provider

 The Ark repository includes a set of example YAML files that specify the settings for each supported cloud provider.
 For provider-specific instructions, see: